bossley9/Sam-Bossley/thoughts/the-right-to-monetize.md

 Finally, if none of the alternatives listed above suite your needs, you can support your favorite content in other ways.
 Most creators are aware of their financial instability on the Youtube platform and have looked to other means of revenue.
 This includes things such as merchandise, patreon, paypal, or liberapay.
 However, I recommend using this alternative in coordination with another alternative listed above, since this alone does not prevent ad revenue from being generated for Youtube.

 It's important for us as non-corporate entities to fully question all policy changes that may maliciously target us.
 We need to remain vigilant in the software world and actively protest what we believe to be immoral or unjust.
 Even if you plan to continue watching Youtube unrestricted from your phone or laptop, I hope you remember that it is important to stand up for what you believe in.

+_EDIT: I tried uninstalling Youtube from my phone today only to discover that [you can't uninstall Youtube from an Android phone](https://www.malavida.com/en/soft/youtube/android/q/how-to-uninstall-youtube-from-android.html).
+Talk about malicious.
+Maybe I'll get a [Pine phone](https://www.pine64.org/pinephone/) or something in the future._